-- C. Requirements for standard offer service providers, default service providers or other competitive electricity providers to keep customers informed of the price for any transitional retail service and whether the provider is certified by the Public Utilities Commission to offer consolidated billing services under the supply system option; and - D. Any other transition period requirements or customer protections to ensure customers in the State are adequately protected during any transition. - Sec.
-4. Report to Legislature.
-Resolved: That the Public Advocate shall complete the study under section 1 and submit a report along with any recommendations and suggested legislation to the joint standing committee of the Legislature having jurisdiction over electric utility matters by February 1, 2023.
+C. Requirements for standard offer service providers, default service providers or other competitive electricity providers to keep customers informed of the price for any transitional retail service and whether the provider is certified by the Public Utilities Commission to offer consolidated billing services under the supply system option; and standing committee of the Legislature having jurisdiction over electric utility matters by February 1, 2023.
 The Public Advocate shall provide an opportunity for public comment on the draft study and include a summary of public comments received in the final report.
 The report must include all alternatives that the study examined and the advantages and disadvantages of each alternative as well as any other issues that the Public Advocate and the stakeholders determine should be brought to the attention of the Legislature.
-The joint standing committee of the Legislature having jurisdiction over electric utility matters may report out a bill during the 131st Legislature in 2023 relating to the results of the study. - Sec.
-5. Appropriations and allocations.
-Resolved: That the following appropriations and allocations are made.
+The joint standing committee of the Legislature having jurisdiction over electric utility matters may report out a bill during the 131st Maine Legislature in 2023 relating to the results of the study.